 A less frustrating option might be a reposition-able glue stick or even a touch of sticky putty.
 As clothes get cut out cut those fold over tabs right off.
 Use whatever adhesive you choose to layer clothes on your doll.

 Want to grab the PDF for these printable paper doll templates…

-These printable paper doll templates are free for my subscribers.
-Just use the from below to become a KTC subscriber.
-Then check you email to confirm that, yes, you meant to subscribe.
-Upon confirming you’ll receive a subscriber only password that will give you instant access to my Free Resource Library.
+These paper doll templates are free for my KTC subscribers.
+Just use the form below to become a subscriber.
+It’s free, of course!
+Then head to your email to confirm your subscription.

 Are you already a KTC subscriber….

 If you’re already a KTC subscriber you two ways to access these free printable paper doll templates.

 1.)
 Use the form above and get the download ASAP.
 No matter how many times you fill out a form you’ll still receive just one weekly email.

 2.)
 Head to my Free Resource Library and use your subscriber password.
 There you’ll find these printable paper dolls as well as hundreds of other free printable resources- all free for my susbcribers!